 In 2017, the Andrei Stenin International Press Photo Contest received about 5,000 photos from 76 countries in four categories: Top News, Sports, My Planet, and Portrait: A Hero of Our Time.

-The Andrei Stenin International Press Photo Contest was launched by Rossiya Segodnya under the aegis of the Russian Commission for UNESCO.
-Its main goal is to support young photographers and draw public attention to the challenges of modern photojournalism.
-This contest is a platform for young photographers; talented, empathetic and open-minded, they draw our attention to people and events around us.
+aims to support young photographers and to draw public attention to the challenges of photojournalism in today’s world.
+It is a platform for young photographers — talented, sensitive and open to all things new — who draw our attention to the people and events around us.

 The 2016 contest received 6,000 entries of young photojournalists from 71 countries.
 Winning photographs have been exhibited in Moscow, Istanbul, Cape Town, Shanghai, Beijing, Cairo, Berlin, Rome, Maribor and Ljubljana.